Chuck Austen: Career

 In 2007, Austen released his first prose novel, Like Warm Sun on Nekkid Bottoms.
 In 2011, writing as Charles Olen Austen, he released the three-book series Pride and Nakedness, followed by Something Old, Something New in 2013.

 In 2020, Austen returned to comics with Edgeworld, a five-part series with artist Pat Oliffe, published digitally via Comixology.

 Reception

-During his stint at the Big Two, Austen invented the expression "Seven Deadly Trolls".
+During his stint at the Big Two, Austen used the expression "Seven Deadly Trolls".
 In Austen's point of view, there was a small group of people, not representative of the wider comics readership, that used internet message boards, blogs and newsgroups to attack him on a professional and personal level.
 Austen has stated that he received death threats from fans and had certain comic book store owners refuse to stock any comics written by him.
 He also admitted to taking online criticism of his work personally, and made a decision to stop doing interviews in August 2003.
 In a 2004 interview, Austen explained that decision as a result of a "bad day".